MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/tutorial-windows-vm-ua-arm.md

 ---
+title: "Tutorial: Use a managed identity to access Azure Resource Manager - Windows"
+description: A tutorial that walks you through the process of using a user-assigned managed identity on a Windows VM, to access Azure Resource Manager.

 author: barclayn
+manager: amycolannino
+ms.service: entra-id
+ms.subservice: managed-identities
+ms.topic: tutorial
+ms.tgt_pltfrm: na
+ms.date: 01/11/2022
 ms.author: barclayn

-ms.date: 05/28/2024
-ms.topic: include
+ms.custom: devx-track-azurepowershell, devx-track-arm-template
 ---

-Follow the steps in this quickstart to:
+# Tutorial: Use a user-assigned managed identity on a Windows VM to access Azure Resource Manager

+This tutorial explains how to create a user-assigned identity, assign it to a Windows Virtual Machine (VM), and then use that identity to access the Azure Resource Manager API.
+Managed Service Identities are automatically managed by Azure.
+They enable authentication to services that support Microsoft Entra authentication, without needing to embed credentials into your code.

+You learn how to:

+> [!div class="checklist"]
-- Create a user-assigned managed identity
+> * Create a user-assigned managed identity
-- Assign your user-assigned identity to your Windows virtual machine (VM)
+> * Assign your user-assigned identity to your Windows VM
-- Grant the user-assigned identity access to a resource group in Azure Resource Manager
+> * Grant the user-assigned identity access to a Resource Group in Azure Resource Manager
-- Get an access token using the user-assigned identity and use it to call Azure Resource Manager
+> * Get an access token using the user-assigned identity and use it to call Azure Resource Manager
-- Read the properties of a resource group
+> * Read the properties of a Resource Group

 [!INCLUDE [az-powershell-update](~/includes/azure-docs-pr/updated-for-az.md)]